-Undergraduate students based on academic performance at the highest level can qualify for the President's Honor Roll.
-Students who meet the required proficiency are granted Academic Honors and Awards.
-Students who fall into one of the below categories are entitled to the President's Honor Roll.
+Undergraduate students based on academic performance at the highest level can qualify for the President's Honor Roll or Dean's List.
+Students who fall into one of the below categories are entitled to the President's Honor Roll or Dean's List.